+41 79 446 14 86 info@immofisc.ch

 Art.
 532

 III.
-Order of reductions
+On the order of reductions

 1. on acquisitions due to death resulting from the law;

-3. on inter vivos gifts.
+3. on gifts inter vivos.

 II